Skip to Content

 Doordash chose to use contractors.
 That was their business decision, so they wouldn't have to pay all the costs of employment.

-We shouldn't have to look like the bad guys just because of the way Doordash structured this whole relationship.
+That said, we shouldn't have to look like the bad guys just because of the way Doordash structured this whole relationship.

 It's messed up because it puts you in an awkward spot.